eclipse-esmf/esmf-sdk-js-schematics/src/ng-generate/components/card/README.md

 ng generate @esmf/semantic-ui-schematics:i18n --dry-run=false
 ```

-This command will install in demo project :
+This command will install in demo project the following libraries: "@ngneat/transloco": "^6.x", "ngx-i18n-combine": "^1.x"
+And the translation file will be generated: en.movement-form.translation.json

 ## Export functionality